jasoneveleth/hdcms-c/README.md

 binaries.
 You can use File Explorer to search, or look at the paths I provided and try to adjust them to your situation.
 Good luck!

+Note: the `data/` directory is hard coded in `./build/test_runner`, so if you move it, or any of it's parent directories, you'll need to cmake again.

 <details>
 <summary>Debugging compiler</summary>